-- Infusing drugs (such as antibiotics or chemotherapy) or blood products (such as plasma) - Filtering blood (dialysis) - Exchanging or removing blood elements (pheresis)
+- Giving antibiotics, chemotherapy, or other drugs, or blood products such as plasma - Filtering blood (dialysis) - Exchanging or removing blood elements (pheresis)

 Are there any risks from CVC's?

 As with all medical procedures, there are some risks.
 The benefits usually far outweigh the risks.
 But unexpected events can occur.
 The most common problems are: